checkedc/checkedc-clang/clang/docs/checkedc/3C/CONTRIBUTING.md

 existing codebase.
 We do not have a formal contributor license agreement (CLA) process at this time, but we may set one up and require you to complete it before we accept your contribution.
-Also be aware that we need to keep 5C working, so you may have to wait for us to address 5C-specific problems arising from your 3C pull request and/or we may ask you to make specific changes to your pull request to accommodate 5C's code.
+Also be aware that we need to keep 5C ([our proprietary extension of 3C](README.md#what-3c-users-should-know-about-the-development-process)) working, so you may have to wait for us to address 5C-specific problems arising from your 3C pull request and/or we may ask you to make specific changes to your pull request to accommodate 5C's code.

 ## Testing